imagej/imagej.github.io/pages/Usage.md

 description: test description
 ---

-%Replace% AboutMenu %Replace% The statistics for website visits and ImageJ updates are aggregated into a publicly viewable form at the following URL:
+{% include aboutmenu %}The statistics for website visits and ImageJ updates are aggregated into a publicly viewable form at the following
+URL:

 {% include big-link url='https://juglab.mpi-cbg.de/matomo/' %}